emo-eth/LazyScripts/README.md

 # Summary

-Convenient functions for Python:
+Convenient functions for Python.
+Full docs pending, but here's an overview:
 - LazyCSV: reading and writing CSVs in a single line.
 Supports reading namedtuples and writing lists-of-like-dicts
 - LazyJSON: reading and writing JSON in a single line
 - LazyMultithread: multithreading and multiprocessing single functions in a single line, with error handling and traceback printing
 - LazySoup: downloading webpages as BeautifulSoup objects without drama using a `requests` session.
 Supports routing requests through tor with `LazyTor`.
-- LazyTor: Start and end Tor connections to use with `requests`.
-Get a pre-configured `requests.Session` with `TorConnection().Session()`.
+- LazyTor: Start and end Tor processes with very little hassle.
+Create a new connection with `connection = TorConnection()` Get a pre-configured `requests.Session` with `connection.Session()`.
 Get a new IP address for an existing connection with `connection.renew()`.
-Don't forget to `connection.close()` to end your Tor process.
-Supports context management, ie. `with TorConnection() as connection:` to terminate a tor process automatically when you're done using it.
+Host multiple processes by passing in different ports to the constructor: `connection = TorConnection(socks_port=xxxx, control_port=yyyy)`.
+Use `connection.close()` to end the process.
+Supports context management, ie. `with TorConnection() as connection:` will terminate a tor process automatically when you're done using it.

 # Installation